 They were Pilot Officer L.A.
 Hebenton from Calgary in Canada and Sergeant R.W.
 Bodsworth from Northampton in England.

 Hebenton was buried nearby in Irvinestown and I have included a picture of his headstone while Bodsworth was flown home to be buried in Kingsthorpe Cemetery, Northamptonshire.

 U.S. Army Soldier visits Devenish Island

-U.S. Army Soldier visits Devenish Island ******Please Do Not Copy****** (Many thanks to Breege McCusker)
+U.S. Army Soldier visits Devenish Island.
+My photograph shows the same cross as it is today. ******Please Do Not Copy****** (Many thanks to Breege McCusker)